 Brachioplasty is almost entirely done for cosmetic reasons.
 During the procedure, extra skin is removed from small incisions along the inner arm.
 You should be prepared to protect the incisions after surgery as there could be considerable dressing around the arms and it is important to restrict physical activity like heavy lifting.
 Within 6 weeks you should be examined and approved to resume normal activity.

 There are a number of ways that you can prepare for your arm lift surgery.

 - Stop smoking.
 Smoking is not good for your general health and can slow down healing after your procedure.

 - Avoid any medication containing aspirin and non-steroidal anti-inflammatory drugs for at least two weeks before your surgery as they increase the risk of bleeding.

 - If you are overweight then you should try and lose weight before your surgery.
 This will allow your surgeon to remove more loose skin and achieve a better result.

 During the procedure, Dr. Metzinger will trim away excess skin and tighten the underlying tissues.
-This will be acheived via an incision between your elbow and armpit, the length of which will be decided before of your operation, based on the amount of sagging or excess skin that will be removed to earn your desired results.
+This will be achieved via an incision between your elbow and armpit, the length of which will be decided before of your operation, based on the amount of sagging or excess skin that will be removed to earn your desired results.
 Small drains may be put in so Dr. Metzinger can remove any excess fluid or blood from the wound.
 Your arms will then be wrapped in dressings and bandages.
-The procedure should take one to two hours each arm.
+The procedure should take one to two hours for each arm.

 You may be in some discomfort for several weeks after your procedure, and over the counter pain medication should be taken to ease this.
-With proper care and time your scarring will fade, and the best results of your arm lift will be evident around 6-12 months after your surgery.
+With proper care and time, your scarring will fade, and the best results of your arm lift will be evident around 6-12 months after your surgery.